Ravinder Raina: Early life and education

-He was born on 31 January 1977 to Shri Pushap Dutt into a Pahari-Brahmin family in Nowshera, in the Rajouri district of Jammu.
+He was born on 31 January 1977 to Shri Pushap Dutt into a Pahari-Poonchi Brahmin family (displaced from Pakistan Occupied Jammu and Kashmir) in Nowshera, in the Rajouri district of Jammu.
 He did his graduation in B.Sc. in 1999 from Jammu University, Jammu.
 He also holds a postgraduate degree in International law of Human Rights.
-After completing graduation, Raina joined the merchant navy but later he returned as Human Rights activist in 2004.
+After completing graduation, Raina joined the Indian navy but later he returned as Human Rights activist in 2004.

 Political career

-Ravinder Raina has been closely associated with the welfare of victims of terrorism in the state.
-Raina was advised to join the BJP by former prime minister Vajpayee during a meeting.
-His hardwork and dedication soon give him a chance to work as the state president of party's youth wing: the Bharatiya Janata Yuva Morcha (BJYM).

-During the budget session in early 2018, Raina led his party colleagues several times in shouting anti-Pakistan slogans in the House to protest against the frequent ceasefire violations by the neighbouring country along the Line of Control (LoC).
+Raina has been closely associated with the welfare of victims of terrorism in the state.
+He was advised to join the Bharatiya Janata Party by former Prime Minister A. B. Vajpayee during a meeting.
+He served as the state president of the party's youth wing: the Bharatiya Janata Yuva Morcha (BJYM).
+In 2014 assembly elections he defeated Jammu and Kashmir People's Democratic Party candidate Surinder Kumar Choudhary by 9,503 votes from the Nowshera Assembly constituency.
+During the budget session in early 2018, Raina led his party colleagues several times in shouting anti-Pakistan slogans in the Assembly to protest against the frequent ceasefire violations by the neighbouring country along the Line of Control (LoC).
+He failed in his bid for re-election to the Jammu and Kashmir Legislative Assembly in the 2024 assembly elections, being beaten by Surinder Kumar Choudhary, a candidate from the Jammu and Kashmir National Conference, by 7,819 votes in the Nowshera Assembly constituency.